Newsletter 20.6.25

 World Festivals and Celebrations

-Look at some of the things we have been getting up to in the last 2 weeks:
+Look at some of the things we have been getting up to in the last 2 weeks (remember to keep checking Seesaw and Class Dojo for class updates):

-I hope everyone has a lovely weekend, whatever you have planned and look forward to seeing everyone back on Monday.
+I hope that everyone has a lovely weekend, whatever you have planned.

 Mrs Flatman